-- In every discipline, academic doctoral students typically receive net stipends (support from fellowships and assistantships in excess of tuition and fees) that far exceeds that of academic master's students.
-Moreover, their net stipends have increased over time in every discipline, whereas the net stipends received by academic master's students have generally declined.
-See Figure 2-4. - The University remains concerned about the competitiveness of its offers to students admitted to its graduate academic programs, which continue to lag behind those from students' top-choice non-UC alternatives.
+- In every discipline, academic doctoral students typically receive net stipends (support from fellowships and assistantships beyond tuition and fees) that far exceed those of academic master's students.
+Moreover, their net stipends have increased over time in every discipline, whereas the net stipends received by academic master's students have remained relatively flat.
+See Figure 2-4. - The University remains concerned about the competitiveness of its offers to students admitted to its graduate academic programs, which continue to be less than those from students' top-choice non-UC alternatives.
 The competitiveness gap is greatest for domestic nonresident students.
 See Figure 2-6. - Although fellowship support for professional degree students has increased-due in part to the one-third of increases in tuition, fee, and professional degree fee revenue that is set aside for institutional aid-it has been outpaced by increases in student borrowing.
-See Figure 2-7. - UC's systemwide average net stipend for academic doctoral students is slightly higher than its estimated average cost of attendance in 2020-21, although this varies by campus and discipline.
+See Figure 2-7. - UC's systemwide average net stipend for academic doctoral students is slightly higher than its estimated average cost of attendance in 2021-22, although this varies by campus and discipline.
 See Figures 2-9 and 2-10.

-Graduate student support in 2021-22 and beyond.
+Graduate student support in 2022-23 and beyond.

-- The University will increase tuition and fees for graduate students for five years starting in 2022-23, using the consumer price index.
-The increases will come with return-to-aid as outlined in the Regents Tuition Stability Plan passed in July of 2021. - In Spring of 2022, the Office of the President will survey graduate students for the second time about their estimated total cost of attendance.
-This survey helps UC campuses administer financial aid to graduate students and can form the basis for future assessments of the adequacy of financial offers. - The Office of the President will continue to explore how adequately the net stipends for graduate students cover the costs that they face and will track their food and housing insecurity over time.
+- In December of 2022, graduate student researchers and academic student employees at the University of California agreed to terms of a new contract that will impact their compensation, fee remissions, and benefits.
+UC has restructured and enhanced its graduate student employment compensation to better align with similarly placed institutions of higher education.
+These enhancements reflect not only the important role that these student employees play, but also the University's dedication to support its graduate students as they obtain their master's and doctoral degrees. - The University will increase tuition and fees for graduate students for five years, starting in 2022-23, using the consumer price index.
+The increases will come with return-to-aid as outlined in the Regents Tuition Stability Plan passed in July of 2021. - In Spring of 2022, the Office of the President surveyed graduate students for the second time about their estimated total cost of attendance.
+This survey helps UC campuses administer financial aid to graduate students and can form the basis for future assessments of the adequacy of financial offers.
+The Office of the President will continue to explore how adequately the net stipends for graduate students cover the costs that they face and will track their food and housing insecurity over time. - In Spring of 2023, the Office of the President will survey admitted academic doctoral students for fall of 2023 to assess the competitiveness of the financial support offered by the University of California.
+The survey provides insight into the financial aid offers made by UC campuses and their top competitor institutions, the degree to which students choose to attend UC over other institutions, and the factors that influence their decisions.